wolfSSL/wolfBoot/docs/STM32-TZ.md

 ### Example using STM32H563

-  - Copy the example configuration for STM32-L5 with support for wolfCrypt in TrustZone-M and PKCS11 interface: `cp config/examples/stm32l5-wolfcrypt-tz.config .config`
+  - Copy one of the example configurations for STM32H5 with support for TrustZone and PKCS11 to `.config`:
+      `cp config/examples/stm32h5-tz.config .config`
+      `cp config/examples/stm32h5-tz-dualbank-otp.config .config` (with Dual Bank)
+      `cp config/examples/stm32h5-tz-dualbank-otp-lms.config .config` (with Dual Bank and PQ LMS)

   - Run `make`. `wolfboot.elf` and the test applications are built as separate objects.
 The application is signed and stored as `test-app/image_v1_signed.bin`.